hexops/mach-objc/README.md

 Zig bindings to various Objective-C APIs, e.g. Metal, using [mach-objc-generator](https://github.com/hexops/mach-objc-generator).
 Features:

-* Zero-fuss installation, cross compilation, and no system dependencies.
+- Zero-fuss installation, cross compilation, and no system dependencies.

 ## Usage

 See https://machengine.org/pkg/mach-objc

+Use `generate.sh` to regenerate the source files.
+Only `metal/mtl.zig` can be regenerated at this point, but other frameworks may be added later.

 ## Issues